mrfox-dv/aucn.me/README.md

 - Add a new file called `your-domain-name.json` in the `domains` folder to register `your-domain-name.aucn.me`
   - For structure, please refer to [this](/docs/domain-structure.md)
 - If you are applying for NS records please read [this](#ns-records).
-- Your commit message should be in the format of `Add <your-domain-name>.aucn.me`
+- Your commit message should be in the format of `Add/Edit/Delete <your-domain-name>.aucn.me`
 - Your pull request will be reviewed and merged. *Make sure to keep an eye on it incase we need you to make any changes!*
 - After the pull request is merged, please allow up to 24 hours for the changes to propagate
 - Enjoy your new `.aucn.me` domain!
 Please consider leaving us a star ⭐️ to help support us!